echyam/atombuilder/README.md

 Nov.
 12 2017
   * remake from scratch with libgdx and intellij
-  * created basic shapes and electric fields with classes
+  * created basic shapes and electric fields with classes Nov.
+13 2017
+  * created protons, electrons, neutrons which contribute to atom when collided
+  * began ejection framework